 "That is highly doubtful."

-She slept, and McCoy slept, and Spock sat between them, thinking about all the things he'd lost.
-And all the things he hadn't.
+She slept, and McCoy slept, and Spock sat between them, thinking about all the things he had lost.
+And all the things that somehow still remained.